alterationx10/branch/site/pages/hollywood/index.md

 A library for LLM Agents.

-Focused on local LLMs.
-It is built to use with llama-server, and primarily using gpt-oss. llama-server is supposed to be "open ai compatible", so presumably this library would work with others llm servers that are as well, though no real testing has gone into that.
+Designed with local LLMs in mind, this library is built to work with llama-server, primarily tested with gpt-oss.
+Since llama-server implements OpenAI-compatible endpoints, the library should work with other compatible LLM servers, though compatibility beyond llama-server has not been extensively validated.

+This is an early-stage project that provides core functionality for straightforward agent workflows.
+As the library evolves, the API structure is subject to change — more so than other modules in this project.

 Here is what I am using to start llama-server, which allows gpt-oss to completions and embeddings: